How to Install Kubernetes Cluster (kubeadm Setup) on Ubuntu 24.04 LTS (Step-by-Step Guide)

 sudo apt-get update && sudo apt-get upgrade -y

-Install necessary packages: apt-transport-https
+Install necessary packages: apt-transport-https, curl.

 sudo apt-get update && sudo apt-get install -y apt-transport-https curl